 As we learn, things come up!
 When you listen to the course materials, you might notice places inside that feel sad, places that feel angry, places that feel validated, or places that go, "Yes!" to the materials.

 So we've built support into the course to care for what arises in you.
 You'll receive weekly prompts to create simple, healing collages or drawings.
 You'll gather images that speak to you and draw out your experience.

-I've shared a few of my own collages and drawings above and below so you can get an idea of what this might look like.
-The drawing is a response to what the word 'anxious' brings up for me.
+I've shared one of my own collages so you can get an idea of what this might look like.
 The collage below was made to show what rupture and separation feel like in my body.

 People have said that this is one of their favorite parts of the course!